esse-io/devops-deployer/README.md

 ### NTP

-Setup NTP server and sync the system clock on all the machines in your env
+Setup NTP server and sync the system clock on all the machines in the environment

   - <a href="http://zh888.blog.51cto.com/1684752/1244772" target="_blank">CentOS NTP setup instruction</a>
   - <a href="http://www.thegeekstuff.com/2014/06/linux-ntp-server-client/" target="_blank">How to Install and Configure Linux NTP Server and Client</a>

-### Install and configure the salt-master on firstbox
+### Install and configure the salt-master on Firstbox
   - Install salt master:

 ```